SLMillar/hobby-selector/en/step_1.md

 If your micro:bit won't pair using the method above, it will download the program for you.

 **Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left hand side.
-If it is there, drag the downloaded `.HEX` file to it, your program will upload onto your micro:bit and you should be able to use it.
+If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.

 **MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left hand side.
 If it is there, drag the downloaded `.HEX` file to it, your program will upload onto your micro:bit and you should be able to use it.